fmahboub/ANNs-for-Breast-Cancer-Classification/README.md

 # Breast-Tumor-Classification-ANN

-Use an feed forward neural network to predict whether or not a breast tumor is malignant or benign based on 9 variables.
+Using a feed forward neural network to predict whether or not a breast tumor is malignant or benign based on 9 variables.

 Result: 96% overall accuracy, with 3% false negatives and 1% false positives